alexac54767/Fitness_4_Baddies/inspo.md

           resultContainer.appendChild(tr);
           return;
         }
-        // response contains valid result
+        // correct response
         response.json().then(data => {
             console.log(data);
-            //add a table row for the new/created quote add_row(data);
+            //add a table row for the new quote add_row(data);
         })
     })